Murodjon Akhmadaliev: Akhmadaliev vs. Roman

 On 11 December 2019, it was announced that Akhmadaliev would face unified WBA and IBF super-bantamweight champion Daniel Roman.
 The bout was initially due to take place on 13 September 2019 in New York City, however the fight was postponed after Roman suffered a shoulder injury during training camp.
 The fight was rescheduled to take place on 30 January 2020 at the Meridian at Island Gardens in Miami, Florida.
-Akhmadaliev defeated Roman via split decision to become Uzbekistan's first ever unified world champion.
+Akhmadaliev defeated Roman via controversial split decision to become Uzbekistan's first ever unified world champion.
 Two judges scored the bout 115–113 to Akhmadaliev while the third scored it 115–113 to Roman.

 Akhmadaliev vs. Iwasa

-It was revealed on January 11, 2021, by various Uzbek media outlets that Akhmadaliev was looking to defend his unified crown against the interim IBF champion Ryosuke Iwasa.
-DAZN later announced the bout for April 3, 2021, in Tashkent, Uzbekistan.
+It was revealed on 11 January 2021, by various Uzbek media outlets that Akhmadaliev was looking to defend his unified crown against the interim IBF champion Ryosuke Iwasa.
+DAZN later announced the bout for 3 April 2021, in Tashkent, Uzbekistan.
 Akhmadaliev was a -700 favorite heading into the bout, with most fight analysts predicting an Akhmadaliev stoppage victory.
+Iwasa came into fight after inactivity of 2 years and 7 months.
 Akhmadaliev beat the veteran contender by a fifth-round knockout.
 He outstruck Iwasa by 109-36 in overall punches, landing nearly as many total punches and power shots in the fifth round alone as Iwasa landed in the entire fight.
 During the post-fight interview, Akhmadaliev stated his desire to fully unify at super bantamweight.

 Akhmadaliev vs. Velasquez

-It was announced on October 4, 2021, that Akhmadaliev would make his third WBA and IBF title defense against the WBC-NABF super bantamweight titlist Ronny Rios.
-The bout was scheduled for the undercard of the Demetrius Andrade and Jason Quigley middleweight title fight, which will be held on November 19, 2021 at the SNHU Arena in Manchester, New Hampshire.
+It was announced on 4 October 2021, that Akhmadaliev would make his third WBA and IBF title defense against the WBC-NABF super bantamweight titlist Ronny Rios.
+The bout was scheduled for the undercard of the Demetrius Andrade and Jason Quigley middleweight title fight, which will be held on 19 November 2021 at the SNHU Arena in Manchester, New Hampshire.
 Rios was later forced to withdraw from the bout due to a positive COVID-19 test.
 Akhmadaliev was rescheduled to face the #11 ranked WBO bantamweight Jose Velasquez at the same event.
 He entered the bout as a -600 favorite, with most odds-makers expecting a victory from the champion.
 Akhmadaliev won the fight by unanimous decision, losing only the seventh round, with all three judges awarding him a 119-109 scorecard.
 Akhmadaliev furthermore stated that he would like to honor his commitment against Ronny Rios.